m-collo/Intro-to-Data-Science/README.md

 # Life Scientists' Introduction to Data Science: A Quick Course

-Jump to What do you need to become a data scientist?
+What do you need to become a data scientist?
-Jump to Data Science Portfolio
+Data Science Portfolio
 Why should you implement data science projects?
 How do you get projects?
 Where do you find datasets?